ReadyTech

 OVERVIEW

-Amid a transformation in ways of working, I joined to guide the Education team’s design approach, aligning it with agile, scrum, and iterative product development.
-This role allowed me to shape how design drives the next evolution of our education software suite.
+During a change in how we work, I joined to lead the Education team’s design approach, ensuring it aligns with flexible, step-by-step product development methods.
+This role let me influence how design shapes the future of our education software.

 increased Product Design team sentiment and confidence